-bb2121 is a new treatment being investigated in myeloma that belongs to a type of immunotherapy known as chimeric antigen receptor T-cell (CAR-T) therapy.
-This involves T-cells being taken from the patient and being changed to find myeloma cells more easily.
-When it finds myeloma cells, bb2121 removes and destroys them.
+bb2121 is a study treatment that belongs to a type of immunotherapy known as chimeric antigen receptor T-cell (CAR-T) therapy.
+This type of therapy involves T-cells being taken from the patient and being modified to be able to recognize myeloma tumor cells more easily.

 View all active clinical trials around the US.